 Bolt owners are being asked to make appointments to take their cars to a dealership for installation of the patch on or after Nov.
 17.

 Meantime, the company said owners of 2017 and 2018 Bolt EVs should change their vehicles’ charge setting to the “Hilltop Reserve” option.
-Owners of 2019 Bolts should change the charge setting to “target charge level at 90 percent.”
+Owners of 2019 and later Bolts should change the charge setting to “target charge level at 90 percent.”

 The company has prepared a video with instructions for making the settings.

 NHTSA said it has opened a preliminary evaluation to assess “the scope, frequency, circumstances, and safety consequences” of the battery fires.